pbinkley/glacier-ant-bagit/README.md

 Add-directories options:

--dir.watch: the directory within which to look for directories to upload
+- dir.watch: the directory within which to look for directories to upload
--dirset: an Ant dirset specification to select candidate diretories: e.g. "*" for all subdirectories, "*/*" for all subsubdirectories, "pix*", "singledirectory", etc.
+- dirset: an Ant dirset specification to select candidate diretories: e.g. "*" for all subdirectories, "*/*" for all subsubdirectories, "pix*", "singledirectory", etc.

 ## Output

 Here's a test run, using only the testcontent directory within the root directory.
 After each job, the effects in the Mysql tables are shown.

+### add-directories

 ```
 peter@panther:/panther_raid/peter/glacier-ant-bagit$ ant -Ddir.watch=. -Ddirset=testcontent db.add-directories